apoc64/WackyWidgetsRails/README.md

 # Wacky Widgets

 This is a CMS for widgets.
+It's really not that wacky.
 Logged in users can create, read, update and delete widgets from the browser, and a public REST API provides all public widgets or a single public widget as json.
 The app is deployed at https://wackywidgets.herokuapp.com

 ### Setup: